mfaani/code-challenges/Tips/Cracking/readme.md

  - Technical depth (my knowledge or access token and refresh token, app startup helped me in lots of discussions around needing access token and stuff).
 "I can go into more details if needed" 😅

 If asked about your weakness, give a real example but also one that's a two sided sword 😅. e.g. "I forget details...which allows me to execute things quickly :D"
+My mistakes:
+ - I often think too much and don't pull in my leads.
+ - If someone isn't meeting with me, then I have to create the meeting invite, I can't just say they were suppose to create the meeting
+ - I became SME in certain domains, yet I should have created proper architectural diagrams and linked them at the right place i.e. I should have becamet the document champion of that subject too, not just the SME.
+Being an SME will effect your timings
+ - Ever since we had attrition I had to spend more time outside my immediate team helping other teams due to having knowledge on app startup up.
+I should have managed my time bettter and communicated better with my manager
+ - Not being super attentive in meetings e.g. in Grooming
+ - If your tech lead isn't there technically then instead of fighting them, help them — pateintly.
+Don't lose patience or raise your voice.
+ -  Often times I have ideas and I should show how it works instead of just talking about
+ -  I didn't have the courage to create engineering tickets and bring them into our sprint.
+I was always held back by product oriented tickets.

 Questions to ask from interviewer:
 - How many devs/testers